IBM-Cloud/weather-company-data-demo/README.md

 Congratulations!
 You now have your very own instance of Insights for Weather running on Bluemix.

 ## Run the app locally
 1. Create a Bluemix Account.
-You will need this to create a Insights for Weather service and grab the credentials later on.
+You will need this account to create a Insights for Weather service and grab the credentials later on.

     [Sign up][bluemix_signup_url] in Bluemix, or use an existing account.